ARE DEADLIFTS NECESSARY IN A MUSCLE BUILDING ROUTINE?

 However, the simple fact is that all of the individual muscle groups the deadlift trains are already being hit just as, if not more effectively by using the direct exercises for those particular muscles that you’re probably already performing in your plan.

-For example, when it comes to the quads, a basic squat (or even a leg press or lunge) will already be stressing them to a much higher degree than a conventional deadlift will.
+For example, when it comes to the building the quads, a basic barbell back squat (or even a leg press or lunge) will already be stressing them to a much higher degree than a conventional deadlift will.

-For hamstrings, a Romanian or stiff-legged deadlift will provide more direct stimulation than a standard bent-legged deadlift will, especially when done in combination with a leg curling exercise.
+For hamstrings, a stiff-legged or Romanian deadlift will provide more direct stimulation than a standard bent-legged deadlift will, especially when done in combination with a leg curling exercise.

 The compound movements above will also target the glutes effectively, and a hip thrusting exercise will train the glutes harder than any exercise out there.